 Mitred Parakeets are almost entirely green.
 Therefore, if someone asks, “What are the green parrots in Florida?” then know that they’re likely inquiring about this species.
 In addition to green, Mitred Parakeets have varying amounts of red on their faces, and they’ve got white around their eyes.

 There have been nearly 6,000 observations of Mitred Parakeets in Florida.
 Nearly all of these observations have come from the Fort Lauderdale and Miami area, with no other areas of Florida having self-sustaining populations.
-Although they are now common in Florida, they are native to central Andean Mountain nations like Peru, Bolivia, and Argentina.
+Although they are now common here, this Florida parrot species is native to central Andean Mountain nations like Peru, Bolivia, and Argentina.

 Some may confuse the Mitred Parakeet with the similar-looking Red-masked Parakeet.
-The two species certainly look similar, but Mitred Parakeets tend to have less red on their faces.
+The two species of wild parakeets in Florida certainly look similar, but Mitred Parakeets tend to have less red on their faces.
 Florida is not exactly the Andean Mountain habitat in which these South Florida parrots naturally live.
 However, they’ve managed to prosper here.

 Monk Parakeet